-Pop quiz: Do you know more about driving than Indy race car driver Johnny Unser of the Unser Racing Family?
+Pop quiz: Do you know more about driving and safe driving tips than Indy race car driver Johnny Unser of the Unser Racing Family?

 It’s a safe bet that most drivers don’t have Unser’s knowledge or skill but still drive in ways he wouldn’t consider.